112gripes/112gripes.github.io/README.md

         - [ ] 🏃 Tables #106 @nmielec
     - [ ] How to deal with errors in original - "democraties" in question 112 (add "sic" ?), "the war" repeated twice in question 105
     - [ ] How to deal with French names in original that don't use any accents ("Champs Elysees" in original rather than "Champs-Élysées")
+- [ ] Move repo to `112gripes` org
     - [ ] 🏃 Setup CI: build html+epub & publish to .github.io domain .
 A markdown linter, maybe?
-    - [x] Github CI tests with pandoc in another repo for html+epub building and publishing to a .github.io domain
     - [ ] Deploy to this repo when main structure is ready
-- [ ] Write a preface to our edition?
-Find a historian to do so?
-    - [ ] Mention / add references that confirm that Leo Rosten was probable original author. [see here](https://books.google.ca/books?id=9aCqRoUoKf4C&lpg=RA1-PA1922&ots=F3a8nU5PyQ&dq=112%20gripes%20leo%20rosten&pg=RA1-PA1922#v=onepage&q=112%20gripes%20leo%20rosten&f=false), [here](https://www.thetimes.co.uk/article/handbook-for-gis-dispelled-myths-about-smelly-frenchwomen-with-loose-morals-jpkj687md), [here](https://www.tandfonline.com/doi/abs/10.1080/10260210410001733405)
-- [ ] What else?